cisco-ce/roomos.cisco.com/doc/TechDocs/Integrations.md

   </tr>
 </table>

-*Cloud xAPI is not allowed to use xAPIs marked as **privacy-impacting** on personal-registered devices, and can only subscribe to a small subset of events and status changes.*
+\**Cloud xAPI can only subscribe to a small subset of events and status changes, and is not allowed to use xAPIs marked as **privacy-impacting** on personal-registered devices.*

 ## Macros

 Macros are JavaScripts that run on the collab device itself.
-The scripts can use a xapi library to talk to the device and receive feedback from it.
-This is similar to Node.js rather than a browser, the JavaScript does not have access to any HTML or CSS.
+The scripts can use an xAPI library to talk to the device and receive feedback from it.
+This is similar to Node.js rather than a browser, the JavaScript macro does not have access to any HTML or CSS.

 <img src="/doc/images/integrations/macros.png" />